Updated August 19, 2020

 For those reasons, Multnomah County will not enforce the state’s face covering mandate.
 Instead the County is taking steps to make face coverings available to those most at risk.
 It is prioritizing donations of face coverings to community groups that serve essential workers, older adults and communities of color.

-And we are urging businesses to make face coverings available to staff and to customers, free or at very low cost.
+Businesses are required to provide employees with face coverings.
+See Statewide Mask, Face Shield, Face Covering Guidance.
+We are urging businesses to make face coverings available to customers for free or at very low cost.

 We should not make assumptions about why a person may or may not wear a face covering.
 So we urge people to be kind, avoid judging or policing.
 Instead, those who can should wear a face covering and maintain physical distance.
 In that way, it protects you and the person who may not wear one.